 Good news!
 The chance you’ll need an IRS tax attorney because you’re being audited isn’t that great.
 You have about the same chance of dying in a motor vehicle accident (1:100).
-In fiscal year 2010 (tax year 2009), the IRS audited 1.1% of the more than 142 million returns filed the year before, but for taxpayers making less than $200,000, the rate dropped a bit to about 1.0%.
+Last year the IRS audited 1.1% of the more than 142 million returns filed the year before, but for taxpayers making less than $200,000, the rate dropped a bit to about 1.0%.

 Chances of being audited